Thursday, December 18, 2008

 He is the Everlasting, Eternal Father.
 As our Eternal Father, His nature and character do not change - and neither does His love for each of us.

-I love what The Message Bible says in Romans 10:13: “Everyone who calls, ’Help, God!’ gets help.”
+“Everyone who calls, ’Help, God!’ gets help.”
 The simplicity of that statement is very refreshing and comforting to me.
 I hope, this Christmas, each of you learns to lean on Jesus as your Wonderful Counselor, your Mighty God, your everlasting Father and your Prince of Peace.
 I haven't preached my sermon Jesus as our Prince of Peace yet, so I will have to save that for later...

 Thanks for reading!